GOMC-WSU/GOMC/README.md

 BUILDING GOMC ON LINUX:
 ----------------
    1. Give execution permission using "chmod u+x metamake.sh"
-   2. In the base (serial code) directory type "./metamake.sh"
+   2. In the base directory type "./metamake.sh"
-   3. Go to the "bin" subdirectory
-   If you want to compile it in OMP mode:
+   3. Step 2 should generate all the executables in "bin" directory If you want to compile it in OMP mode:
-   4. Open CMakeCache.txt file and modify
+   4. Open CMakeCache.txt file in "bin" directory and modify "CMAKE_CXX_FLAGS_RELEASE:STRING:-O3 -DNDEBUG" to "CMAKE_CXX_FLAGS_RELEASE:STRING=-O3 -qopenmp -DNDEBUG"
-      "CMAKE_CXX_FLAGS_RELEASE:STRING:-O3 -DNDEBUG"
-      to "CMAKE_CXX_FLAGS_RELEASE:STRING=-O3 -qopenmp -DNDEBUG"
    5. Type "make" to initiate the build process.